Sreehari0o4/Linux/README.md

 # Linux Commands Daily

-This repo documents my daily brush-up of essential Linux commands — part of my DevOps learning journey.
+This repo documents my daily brush-up of essential Linux — part of my DevOps learning journey.

 Each day includes:
 - A few commands